I imagine we’ll be marking V-Day by sitting on the settee, not touching, while I mess around on my phone and he pretends

-Now, I appreciate that I’m not the target audience for these intensely patronising pieces so you’re welcome to shout “what do you know?” at your computer screen, but some of the “advice” was errrr, a bit shit?
+Now, I appreciate that I’m not the target audience for these intensely patronising pieces so you’re welcome to shout “what do you know?” at your computer screen, but some of the “advice” was errrr, a bit rubbish?

 One of the articles I read encouraged single people to go out and buy themselves a Valentine’s Day present.
 Call me a coupled-up clueless fool, but the last time I checked, going and spending your own money on something for yourself, was called shopping.
 No?

 There is a chance the people who write How to cope on Valentine’s Day features think we have got it sorted.
 But it seems to me that all of the traditional methods of celebrating this occasion are no-go (or at least hard-to-go) areas for parents.

 Luxury chocolates?
 Will only be eaten standing up behind a cupboard door.
 To attempt eating them anywhere else will result in them being tracked down, demanded, chewed up and spat out once reality dawns that Belgian Truffles don’t taste like chocolate buttons.
-You’ll probably be expected to willingly accept the slimy mess, complete with strings of attached saliva into your outstretched palm, and will then have to find somewhere to wipe it without smearing it over handles or drawers.
+You’ll probably be expected to willingly accept the slimy mess, complete with strings of saliva into your outstretched palm, and will then have to find somewhere to wipe it without smearing it over handles or drawers.
 Or you could just eat it.